Volkswagen set to provide update on fix for diesel vehicles

 Breyer told Volkswagen attorney Robert Giuffra last month that he wanted to know by Thursday whether Volkswagen had come up with a fix for the cars that was technologically feasible and acceptable to the U.S. Environmental Protection Agency.
 He warned of consequences if Volkswagen didn't act quickly.

 Volkswagen has been in talks with regulators about a solution for the vehicles.
-In January, the California Air Resources Board rejected Volkswagen's recall plan for some of its most popular diesel models, saying it was unacceptable for reasons including that it did not include adequate information about how the fix would affect future emissions results.
+In January, the California Air Resources Board rejected Volkswagen's recall plan for some of its most popular diesel models.